 {attribute} |

-!Tag brings data in. $ and {} reference data that's already in the tree.
-Three tiers, each for its scope.
+!Tag brings data in. $ and {} reference data already in the tree.
+Each tier addresses its scope.